mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

   and rearranging the index order, for example, ``cu_gf_driver.F90`` or ``gfdl_cloud_microphys.F90`` in the ``ccpp-physics/physics`` directory.

-Schemes in the CCPP are classified into two categories: primary schemes and interstitial schemes.
+Schemes in the CCPP are classified into two categories: *primary* schemes and *interstitial* schemes.
-A primary scheme is one that updates the state variables and tracers or that produces tendencies for updating state variables and tracers based on the representation of major physical processes, such as radiation, convection, microphysics, etc. Exclusions are:
+A *primary* scheme is one that updates the state variables and tracers or that produces tendencies for updating state variables and tracers based on the representation of major physical processes, such as radiation, convection, microphysics, etc. This does **not** include:

 * Schemes that compute tendencies exclusively for diagnostic purposes.